alexandroid000/improv/README.md

 ---------------

 Run the script `improv.sh` in a terminal.
-If all goes well, this will launch roscore, the simulator, and start monitoring the user input file.
+If all goes well, this will launch a ROS server, the simulator, and start monitoring the user input file.

+If all does not go well, please check that you've installed all dependencies and submit a bug report!

 Edit the file `user_instructions.txt` in whatever text editor you prefer.
 When this file is saved, the monitoring script will detect a change and interpret the